usdot-jpo-codehub/codehub-readme-template/README.md

 *Required - Provide explanation for how to run automated and manual tests for this project.*

-### End to End Testing
+### End-to-End Testing

-*Detail each test and the reasoning behind them.
+*Detail each test and the reasoning behind it.
 It is also a best practice to provide several situational examples.*

 Example: